-This site is a collation of descendants of Jacob and Theobald Mechling of Germany.
+This site is a collation of descendants of Martin Mechling of Alsace, France.

 The information comes from various Mechling descendants, both in my line and others, but much of the credit goes to Dorothy Mercy in her compilations of Mechling descendants.
 Special credit should also go to Roland Stoll who, just recently, was able to move the genealogy back in time by two generations.

 Until he sent his information, the genealogy stopped at the brothers Theobald and Jacob Mechling and there were questions about their origin.
 They were listed as Palatines aboard the ship that brought them and one theory was that they were from the area around St. Goar between Mainz and Koblenz.
 However, the term "palatine" was not always applied strictly.
 The ships carrying them to the New World often simply listed all German-speaking Protestants as "palatines", and another theory — based upon how Theobald named his properties in Pennsylvania — was the Mechling brothers were from the state of Mecklenburg-West Pomerania in northeastern Germany.